devsu/condor-jwt/README.md

 const app = new Condor() .addService('./protos/greeter.proto', 'myapp.Greeter', new Greeter())
   .use(jwt({'secretOrPublicKey': 'shhhhh'}))
-  // middleware below this line (and the actual service implementation)
-  // are reached only if JWT token is valid .use((context, next) => {
+  // middleware below this line is only reached if JWT token is valid .use((context, next) => {
     console.log('valid token found: ', context.token);
     next();